Arnamagnæan Institute: History and function

 On 1 July 2003 the Arnamagnæan Institute joined with the institutes for Danish dialectology (Institut for Dialektforskning) and onomastics (Institut for Navneforskning) to form The Department of Scandinavian Research (Nordisk Forskningsinstitut), part of the University of Copenhagen Faculty of Humanities.
 In September 2017, the Department of Scandinavian Research was merged with the Department of Nordic Studies and Linguistics (Institut for Nordiske Studier og Sprogvidenskab).

 The Arnamagnæan Commission (Den Arnamagnæanske Kommission), created in 1772, is the administrating body of the Arnamagnæan Foundation (Det Arnamagnæanske Legat, Legati Arnæ-Magnæani), the endowment from Árni Magnússon's private estate from which money was to be drawn for the publication of text editions and studies pertaining to the manuscripts in the collection.

 The chief function of The Arnamagnæan Institute is to preserve and further the study of the manuscripts in the Arnamagnæan Manuscript Collection, in accordance with the terms of the Arnamagnæan Foundation, established in 1760.
 The Arnamagnæan Manuscript Collection, which comprises some 3000 items, is now divided between Copenhagen and Reykjavík.
-Since 2009 it has been inscribed on UNESCO’s Memory of the World Register.
+Since 2009 it has been inscribed on UNESCO’s Memory of the World international register.
 The institute's academic staff are responsible for research and instruction in the areas of Old West Norse (Old Icelandic), Old Danish and Old Swedish, as well as Modern Icelandic and Faroese language and literature.
 Attached to the institute there is a photographic studio and a conservation workshop, the former with one and the latter two full-time members of staff.
 The institute publishes a series of scholarly monographs under the title Bibliotheca Arnamagnæana and a series of critical editions of Old Norse/Icelandic texts under the title Editiones Arnamagnæanæ as well as a scholarly journal titled Opuscula.
 The institute also organises, together with Árni Magnússon Institute for Icelandic Studies, an annual summer school in manuscript studies, held alternately in Copenhagen and Reykjavík, and an international seminar on the Care and Conservation of Manuscripts, held in Copenhagen every other year.